1Guardians of the Galaxy

 12. Snoop Dogg has a charity to stop young kids from getting hooked on drugs or getting mixed up with gangs.

-13. Einstein's brain went missing and was found 23 years later
+13. When Einstein died his brain went missing which was found 23 years later in the basement of a pathologist, stored in tupperware containers.

 14. Low-background steel is steel made before the first nuclear bomb tests in the 40's because modern steel is contaminated with radionuclides because its production used atmospheric air